-Submitting workflows directly to dynamic infrastructure provides several advantages:
+Submitting workflows directly to dynamic infrastructure provides several advantages:- Dynamic resource allocation: Choose infrastructure based on workflow requirements at runtime

 ---|---|---|